cgsmith/calendar-picker/README.md

 5. You can access the local system by navigating to http://laravel.test

 In the `.env` file you will see the `SQS_QUEUE`.
 This is where appointments will be pushed when they are created.
 The structure of the array of objects follows.
+Don't have a `.env` file?
+Copy it from [.env.example](./.env.example)!

 ```json
 [